 Do you hold any certifications for training?

 Michelle obtained her certification as a professional dog trainer through the Certification Council for Professional Dog Trainers (CCPDT).
 Trainers are required to have 300 hours of training logged before they can sit for the exam.
-I have logged all of the required hours and am scheduled to take my exam in March, 2021.
-I am also a member of the Association of Professional Dog Trainers (ADPT).
-I continue to further my training knowledge through online classes through the ADPT and other resources such as Grisha Stewart's Animal Building Blocks Academy.
+Michelle completed the requirements and passed her exam in March of 2021.
+She is also a member of the Association of Professional Dog Trainers (ADPT) and continues to further her training knowledge through online classes through the ADPT and other resources.

 What does The Ruff Ranch LLC do differently than others in your field?